codu-code/codu/README.md

 NEXTAUTH_URL=http://localhost:3000/api/auth
 ```

-### E2E_GITHUB_EMAIL
+### E2E_GITHUB_SESSION_ID

-This is the email associated with the account you want to run e2e tests with.
-This account must not use MFA or this test will fail.
+This is the sessionToken uuid that .
+This is currently hardcoded and there is no reason to change this until we require multiple E2E test users within the same test suite

-### E2E_GITHUB_PASSWORD
+### E2E_GITHUB_USER_ID

-This is the password associated with the account you want to run e2e tests with.
+This is the userId if the E2E user used for testing .
+This is currently hardcoded and there is no reason to change this until we require multiple E2E test users within the same test suite

 For more information, you can read the documentation [here](https://next-auth.js.org/configuration/options).
 **Example .env file can be found [here](./sample.env).
 You can rename this to .env to get started**